-- Mobile Vets: The convenience of having the groomer come to you is saves time but is also a benefit to Fido because he doesn’t have the discomfort of the ride to/from groomer and or the stress of an unfamiliar environment and being around noisy dogs.
+- Mobile Vets: The convenience of having the groomer come to you save time but is also a benefit to Fido because he doesn’t have the discomfort of the ride to/from the groomer and or the stress of an unfamiliar environment and being around noisy dogs.

 These are just a few of the many steps you should take before Fido goes to the groomer!
 The point is this: Do your research!
 Be proactive.
 Don’t feel like you are being pushy.
 Any reputable groomer will take the time to put you and your pet at ease!

-Need a groomer for your pet?
-We don’t offer this service but we have a list of groomers we network with in the Snohomish County area.
+Need groomers for your pet?
+We don’t offer this service but we have a list of groomers we network within the Snohomish County area.
 Give us a call today for a recommendation.

 Does Spot need a walk prior to his grooming appointment so he is calm and relaxed?
 Contact TAILored Pet Services today by filling out the contact form so we can get you scheduled!